-With the art of professional storytelling in her background, his wife Molly, knew that her husband needed to further pursue his portrayal of this great historical figure.
-She could see his deep passion while preparing for the role of Abraham Lincoln, and through much indepth research and study, Mr. Boggs developed an even deeper admiration and appreciation of this great man because of the many challenges and trials and tribulations that he endured throughout his life, beginning with his birth and on into his adulthood.
+Dennis Boggs of Nashville, Tennessee travels all over the nation bringing Abraham Lincoln's story to life for audiences of all ages.
+With his extensive theatrical background, Mr. Boggs was first introduced into playing the role of President Lincoln in a theatrical a production on stage at the Tennessee Performing Arts Center (TPAC) in his hometown of Nashville, Tennessee, and with the art of professional storytelling in her background, his wife Molly encouraged her husband to further pursue his portrayal of this great historical figure.
+She definitely saw the passion within him while preparing for the role, and with much indepth research and study, Mr. Boggs grew an even deeper admiration and appreciation of this great man, mainly because of the many challenges and trials and tribulations that he endured throughout his life, beginning with his birth and on into his adulthood.
 He also recognized that Abraham Lincoln had very little schooling within his background, but with much hard work and determination, he eventually succeeded and even rose to achieve the highest office in the land.
-So after endless hours and through continuing years of research and studying, and reading countless books and papers, and through much prayer, Mr. Boggs was highly driven to recreate and personify this historical figure's story through his one-man act, told in first person storytelling format through his program entitled Meet Mr. Lincoln.
+So after endless hours and through continuing years of research and studying, with reading countless books and papers, and through much prayer, Mr. Boggs was highly driven to recreate and personify this historical figure's story, with his one-man act, and told in first person storytelling format, through his program entitled Meet Mr. Lincoln.

-For over 20 years, and averaging over 250 performances a year, Dennis Boggs of Nashville, Tennessee, travels coast to coast as a fulltime profession, presenting President Lincoln for schools, colleges and universities, civic groups, museums, Chautauqua events, library programs, Civil War roundtables, storytelling festivals, motivational speaking programs, churches, as well as many other special events and venues, including severalChapters of the Colonial DamesinVero Beach, Florida, West Palm Beach, Florida, Jacksonville, Florida andalso, St. Augustine, Florida.
-He has been asked to speak to The Children of the Daughters of the American Revolution and also The Sons of the American Revolution, as well as for several Chautauqua events, including the Two Rivers Chautauqua in Grand Junction, Colorado; The Natural State Chautauquain El Dorado, Arkansas; and The Keene Chautauqua in Keene, New Hampshire.
-Mr. Boggs is also asked to speak on numerous occasions, including the 'Gettysburg programs,' at Lincoln Memorial University.
+Mr. Boggs has also done several programs for different Chapters of the Colonial DamesinVero Beach, Florida; West Palm Beach, Florida; Jacksonville, Florida; andSt.
+Augustine, Florida.
+He has also spoken to The Children of the Daughters of the American Revolution and also The Sons of the American Revolution,in Charlotte, North Carolina as well as for several Chautauqua events, including the Two Rivers Chautauquain Grand Junction, Colorado; The Natural StateChautauqua in El Dorado, Arkansas; and The Keene Chautauqua in Keene, New Hampshire.
+Mr. Boggs has also speaks at events throughout the year for the Abraham Lincoln Library & Museum, located on the campus of Lincoln Memorial University.

 He has also presented programs for the Washington, D.C.
-Historical Societyand was also awarded "First Place" in The National Abraham Lincoln Look Alike & Oratorical Competition (Decatur, Illinois), and Mr. Boggs has even had the honor and privilege of presenting President Lincoln at The Lincoln Memorialin Washington, D.C.
+Historical Society and was awarded First Place in The National Abraham Lincoln Look Alike & Oratorical Competition in Illinois, and Mr. Boggs has even had the honor and privilege of presenting President Lincoln at The Lincoln Memorial in Washington, D.C.